Urinary Tract Infections and Infertility.

 Diagnosis:

 Diagnostic tests vary depending upon the complexity and symptoms of the infection.
-Urine analysis involves inspection of urine colour and clarity as well as observation under the microscope.
+Urine analysis involves inspection of urine color and clarity as well as observation under the microscope.
 Urine culture is another test used to detect the type of bacteria that has caused infection.
-A doctor prescribes specific antibiotics based on the results of the above tests.
+Molecular PCR technique has been employed lately for diagnosis of UTI using antibiotic resistant markers.
+A doctor prescribes specific antibiotics based on the results of the above tests (Kelly, 2023).

 Treatment:

 Prescription of medicines depends upon the cause and severity of infection as well as the health of the patient.
 For patients with frequent UTIs, low dose antibiotics are recommended for six months.
 A single dose of antibiotic post sexual intercourse is prescribed if infection is related to sexual activity.
 Vaginal estrogen therapy may be advised in postmenopausal women.
 For patients with severe UTIs, intravenous injections of antibiotics are prescribed.
-Doctors must compulsorily be consulted before taking any medication.
+Doctors must compulsorily be consulted before taking any medication (Price et al., 2018).

 Prevention: